Neutrino portals to MeV WIMPs with s-channel mediators: Summary and Conclusion

 We have proposed two neutrino-portal models, with either a scalar or fermionic DM candidate.
 In both cases, the DM is charged under an exact or softly broken global $U(1)_L$ symmetry which stabilizes the DM.
 In these models, a scalar or pseudoscalar field mediates interactions between the DM and a heavy SM singlet sterile neutrino state of mass $\sim 100\,{\rm GeV}$, which mixes with the light active neutrinos.
 In order to generate interestingly large active-sterile mixing angles of $\mathcal{O}(10^{-2})$, we assumed an inverse/linear see-saw like structure in the neutrino sector Lagrangian.
 Such large active-sterile mixing enables a substantial cross-section for DM annihilation to SM neutrinos, consistent with thermal relic DM.
 In both models, the annihilation of DM to charged leptons is negligible.

 Much of the allowed parameter space in these models will be explored by upcoming neutrino measurements at HyperKamiokande and CMB observations with CMB-S4.
-We have illustrated part of the viable parameter by fixing the relationship between $\mu_{\rho\phi}$ and $m_{\rho}$ (in the first model) $\lambda_{S\phi}$ and $\lambda_{\chi\rho}$ (in the second model).
-In future work it would be interesting to explore the full parameter space more systematically via a global fit.
+We have illustrated part of the viable parameter by fixing the relationship between DM and mediator mass, and also $\mu_{\rho\phi}$ and $m_{\rho}$ (in the first model) or $\lambda_{S\phi}$ and $\lambda_{\chi\rho}$ (in the second model).
+In future work, it would be interesting to explore the full parameter space more systematically via a global fit.